-A decorative wall and bermed landscaping exists along the Project site's northerly, Lexington Avenue frontage.
-An existing sewer lift station abuts a portion (approximately 100 feet) of the northeasterly Project site boundary.
-This station is not part of the Project, and is screened from the Project site by perimeter walls on the west, south and east boundaries of the station.
-The station will not be altered by the project.
+A six foot high wall with growing vines and a ten foot landscaped buffer exists along the Project site's northerly frontage adjacent to Lexington Avenue.
+In addition, there is an existing sewer lift station that abuts approximately 100 feet along Lexington Avenue.
+This station is not part of the Project and will not be altered by the project; it is screened from the Project site by perimeter walls.

 An existing freeway-oriented pylon sign for the Rio Rancho Towne Center commercial/retail center abuts the Project site's northwesterly corner.
 This pylon sign is not a part of the Project and will not be altered.
-A Sanitation Districts of Los Angeles County (LASCD, Sanitation Districts) easement traverses the southerly and westerly portions of the Project site.
+Finally, a Sanitation Districts of Los Angeles County (LASCD, Sanitation Districts) easement traverses the southerly and westerly portions of the Project site.
 Current Project design concepts indicate this LACSD easement would remain clear of all structures.